ExXzile/QuickTimeIt/README.md

 # QuickTimeIt

-functions wrapper for a quick python Timeit reports
+functions wrapper for a quick Python 'Timeit' reports